Polaris000/Chaoss_19_Microtasks/contributions.md

 # Contributions by repository

-Apart from the more tangible ways of contributing (issues and pull requests), I have participated by looking up old unattended issues, fixing broken links in issues and helping other GSOC aspirants by answering their queries in the idea's discussion issue (wg-gmd #81)
+Apart from the more tangible ways of contributing (issues and pull requests), I have participated by looking up old unattended issues, fixing broken links in issues and helping other GSOC aspirants by answering their queries in the idea's discussion issue (wg-gmd #81).
+I also participate in the weekly or bi-weekly community calls.

 ## Grimoirelab tutorial